cmpitg/wand/README.md

 ## Installation ##

 Make sure you have Dash installed.
-If not, please refer to Dash's [installation instruction](https://github.com/magnars/dash.el#installation) to install Dash.
+If not, please follow to Dash's [installation instruction](https://github.com/magnars/dash.el#installation) to install Dash.